conduition/conduition.io/source/_posts/musig.md

 | Bob   | $D_b$ | $d_b$ |
 | Carol | $D_c$ | $d_c$ |

 For example, Carol could wait for Alice and Bob to expose their public keys, and then declare hers as $D_c' = D_c - D_a - D_b$.
-After summing up all the public keys, Alice and Bob would compute an aggregated public key $D = D_c$, which gives sole to Carol.
+After summing up all the public keys, Alice and Bob would compute an aggregated public key $D = D_c$, which gives sole signing power to Carol.

-The first and most obvious dragon we need to slay is the _Rogue Key Attack,_ [which I also introduced in my Schnorr Signatures article](/cryptography/schnorr/#HOWEVER).

 ## Option 1: KOSK